Published October 30, 2017

 Funding for the ceremony — and a reception that followed the event — was provided by the John A. Wendel Endowment Fund, established by Virginia Wendel; the Arnold P. Gold Foundation; and the Medical Alumni Association.

-The ceremony took place June 30 in the David C. Hohn, MD, Lecture Hall in the Research Studies Center at Roswell Park Cancer Institute.
+The ceremony took place June 30 in the David C. Hohn, MD, Lecture Hall in the Research Studies Center at Roswell Park Comprehensive Cancer Center.